-This article is about exactly that, my worse investment ever and some tips on how you can avoid the same happening to you (see end of article).
+This article is about exactly that, my worse investment ever and how you can avoid the same happening to you.

 My other large mistake was the sofa retailer SCS Upholstery that went into administration after credit insurers cancelled its cover.
-You can read all about my experience with SCS in the article It?s never too late to sell.
+You can read all about my experience with SCS in the article It is never too late to sell.

 Here is my story.